This savoury Oatcakes Recipe is so handy to rely on when you’ve run out of fresh bread, or just fancy a change.

-- 250 g medium or fine oatmeal
+- 250 g oatmeal - fine or medium ground

 - 1/2 tsp salt

 Knead it into a smoothish ball, then roll out until about 3 or 4mm thick.

-Cook for about 5 minutes, until the edges just start to curl up and the bottom is lightly golden.
+- Cook for about 5 minutes, until the edges just start to curl up and the bottom is lightly golden.

-Flip over and repeat for 5 minutes on the other side.
+- Flip over and repeat for 5 minutes on the other side.
 Let cool on a cooling rack.